The Top 4 Reasons People Get Denied a HELOC

 3. Low Credit Score

 Lenders are requiring higher credit scores for HELOCs, with the best rates going to those with top-tier scores.
 Borrowers with credit scores below 680 may have a more difficult time qualifying for a HELOC.
+It’s important to note that lenders also consider a borrower’s credit history in addition to their score.
+A history of late payments or negative credit events can make it harder for borrowers to qualify for a HELOC.

 4. Insufficient Home Value